-I hiked the Juan de Fuca Trail in May 2009 and September 2021, so I’ve put together a full Juan de Fuca Trail guide for you.
+I hiked the Juan de Fuca Trail in twice (to research my book, Backpacking on Vancouver Island), so I’ve put together a full Juan de Fuca Trail guide for you.
 It includes:

 - how to get to the Juan de Fuca Trail, including driving directions and info for booking the shuttle bus